Skip to main content

 History & Culture in Colonia de Sant Pere

-The modern-day Colònia de Sant Pere was founded in the early 19th century.
-In 1820, following one of the last and deadliest outbreaks of the bubonic plague in nearby Artà, many survivors sought refuge along the coast and established the settlement.
-Prior to this, the area around Colònia de Sant Pere was said to be known for wild boar hunting, according to local legend.
+The present-day Colònia de Sant Pere was founded in the early 19th century.
+In 1820, after one of the last and deadliest outbreaks of the bubonic plague in nearby Artà, many survivors sought refuge along the coast and established the settlement.
+Before this, the area around Colònia de Sant Pere was said to be known for wild boar hunting according to local legend.

 Beaches in Colonia de Sant Pere